You can also have fun shopping for Legos at The Big Shop while you’re there.

 From the beach you can snap great shots of the downtown area and the city’s most famous street, Lake Shore Drive.

-If you don’t feel like going out of your way to get a nice view over the city, there are some pretty neat Chicago condos where you can soak up the view without even having to step outside your door.
+If you don’t feel like going out of your way to get Best Views In Chicago over the city, there are some pretty neat Chicago condos where you can soak up the view without even having to step outside your door.

 Things To Do In Chicago since I moved to Chicago in 2005 and lived in the South Loop until embarking on our RTW journey.